Cognitive Debt: A Teacher's Guide to AI Dependency

 Scaffolding helps learners move from support to independence.
 Teachers should slowly reduce AI, not remove it suddenly.
 (Vygotsky, 1978).
 Week one: learners use AI fully and log reflections.
 Week two: AI checks facts, but not ideas.
 Week three: learners draft independently before using AI.
 Week four: learners work independently, then review with AI (Wood et al., 1976).
 This manages any learner reliance.

 Process documentation shows learner thinking.
-Requiring thinking evidence alongside work makes AI dependency difficult.
+Requiring thinking evidence alongside work makes AI dependency harder to hide and easier to discuss.
 This evidence could be notes or journals.
 For example, a Year 8 forces lesson might require (1) prediction, (2) AI questions and reasons, (3) answer, (4) reflection.
-Documentation promotes learning behaviours which resist cognitive debt (researchers and dates not provided due to length restraints).
+Documentation promotes learning behaviours that resist cognitive debt.

 Paired elaboration before AI consultation builds both social cognition and independent thinking.
 Before any student opens an AI tool, they must first discuss the task with a partner for five minutes.
 Each student explains their current understanding to the other and identifies specific gaps or questions.
 Only then may they use AI, and only to address the gaps they have already identified.
 This approach uses peer dialogue as a cognitive scaffold that ensures students have engaged with the material before seeking AI assistance.
 It also makes AI use purposeful rather than habitual.